MingyangLou/DataXMindReader/README.md

 # DataXMindReader
-MindReader uses HMM to decipher web user intent
+MindReader uses HMM to decipher web user intent.
+Then, we clssifying using hidden states as feature vectors to create labels representing users' behaviors in different session.